kasraavand/Wipazuka/README.md

 ## Description:

-*Wipazuka* is a multilingual WordNet that's been designed based on calendars and events.
+*Wipazuka* is a multilingual WordNet that's designed based on calendars and events.
 It's contain a long description of event and a list of corresponding keywords with a given density.